DurableDrupal/durabledrupallean/manuscript/C2-inception-workflow.md

 For the DurableDrupal website Jake and Jeff decide to go with our own (DurableDrupalDistro](https://github.com/victorkane/durable-drupal-distro), adopt it as the team's base general purpose distro, and use it for this project.

-### Fork that distro for organization generic reuse
+### Fork that distro for team tailoring and generic reuse

 Let's fork the distro to our own GitHub organization, where we can curate it for our own purposes and then clone it individually for each project that comes up and requires a general purpose distro.